Quantum-Corrected Thermodynamics of Conformal Weyl Gravity Black Holes: GUP Effects and Phase Transitions: QC JT Effect in CWGBHs

-The systematic shift of these inversion points toward larger $r_h$ values with increasing $\gamma$ reveals a profound physical insight: the scale-dependent modifications characteristic of CWG effectively delay the onset of cooling behavior and introduce increasingly complex phase structure into the BH thermodynamics.
+Figure~\ref{mu2} presents a visualization of the JT coefficient $\mu_J$ as a function of the event horizon radius $r_h$ for various values of the scale-dependent parameter $\gamma$, with fixed parameters $\beta = 2$ and $k = 1$.
+This plot illustrates the BH thermal response under isenthalpic expansion conditions, where the sign of $\mu_J$ serves as the crucial diagnostic: positive values indicate cooling phases during expansion, while negative values correspond to heating phases.
+For all displayed $\gamma$ values, $\mu_J$ starts negative at small $r_h$, crosses zero at the inversion radius $r_{\text{inv}}$, and becomes positive for $r_h > r_{\text{inv}}$, indicating a transition from heating to cooling regimes.
+As $\gamma$ increases, the inversion radius shifts to smaller values, and for $\gamma \gtrsim 1/3$ no positive inversion radius exists, meaning the BH remains in the heating regime throughout.
+The shift of these inversion points toward smaller $r_h$ values with increasing $\gamma$ reveals that the scale-dependent modifications characteristic of CWG effectively advance the onset of cooling behavior and introduce increasingly complex phase structure into the BH thermodynamics.
 This behavior demonstrates the remarkable sensitivity of BH thermal properties to quantum-inspired corrections and strongly supports the interpretation that the parameter $\gamma$ functions as a control parameter governing both inversion temperature and associated phase transition characteristics.
 The rich structure revealed in this analysis emphasizes how CWG provides a natural framework for understanding quantum gravitational effects in BH thermodynamics beyond the limitations of classical GR.